 Activity: Hand out flashlights for children to make hand shadows.
 Ask questions about how to make a shadow larger or smaller.
 Have children and adults experiment together.

-Early Literacy Aside–Empower: As you walk around outside during the day, talk about shadows and how they are made.
+Early Learning Aside–Empower: As you walk around outside during the day, talk about shadows and how they are made.
 Do you see your shadow on a cloudy day? at night?
 When you talk with children about shadows, you are helping them learn about earth sciences, their world and how it works.
 Children are curious and interested in the world around them.
 Your explanations will later help them understand what they read.

 Early Literacy Aside–Explain: Some of us can sing well, others not so well.
 Some of us like to sing whether we can or not and others would rather not sing.
 Did you know that singing is one way to help children learn the sounds in language which will then help them hear sounds as they learn to sound out words?
 Songs have a distinct note for each syllable so children hear the rhythm of language and hear words broken down into parts.